Julian52575/Hylozoa-Engine-Engine/README.md

 - You now have access to the specific versions of the tools we use, only within this directory !

 > [!TIP]
 > Run `just help` to see the list of helper command available on this repository.
+Courtesy of [just](https://github.com/casey/just).
-> They should cover all your needs.
+> These should cover all your needs.
 -----
 ## To keep in mind
 Here are the rules and tips to be aware of when working on this repository.